NEW: "He was one of the giants," one mourner says

 But others have painted a darker picture of Sharon’s legacy.

-And the same decisions that made Sharon a controversial figure during his lengthy tenure as a military man and politician were back on display in the initial reactions to his death.
+The same decisions that made him a controversial figure during his lengthy tenure as a military man and politician were back on display in the initial reactions to his death.

 These moments include his role as defense minister during the 1982 war in Lebanon.
 During that conflict, he was held indirectly responsible by an Israeli inquiry in 1983 for the massacre of hundreds of Palestinians at the Sabra and Shatila refugee camps.
 He was forced to resign.